pgaljan/snippets/K3SLite.md

 # About
 Lightweight, frictionless, ephemeral Ubuntu-based K3S lab environment for quick tests, exploration of function, and training.
 It does not require a cloud subscription and does not presume the use of Managed K8S.
 I documented Virtualbox because it can be freely installed and runs without elevation so it can be installed in almost any environment, but of course any Ubuntu 2204 will work.\
-This should run fairly well on any machine with 8GB RAM, 8 cores, and 100GB SSD.
+This should run fairly well with limited workers on any machine with 8GB RAM, 4 cores, and 100GB SSD.

 ###### Requirements
   * [Ubuntu Server](https://ubuntu.com/download/server)